ntd284/analyze_NYC_taxi_insight/README.md

 Project file:

 - [preparation_data.py](preparation_data.py):  is designed to merge and process raw data into a standardized format, ensuring high-quality data for analysis.
-Additionally, it stores the processed data in Minio storage for backup and processing purposes.
+Additionally, it stores the processed data in `Minio storage` for backup and processing purposes.

 - [setup_coordinate_lookup.py](setup_coordinate_lookup.py): convert from `PulocationId` and `DolocationId` to exact coordinates with longitude and latitude.

-- [setup_db_uber.py](setup_db_uber.py): is created to create database for storing as a data warehouse after processing.
+- [setup_db_uber.py](setup_db_uber.py): is created to create database for storing as a `data warehouse` after processing.

-- [sql_uber_analyst.py](sql_uber_analyst.py): for building data warehouse to execute visualization and analyst purpose.
+- [sql_uber_analyst.py](sql_uber_analyst.py): for building `data warehouse` to execute visualization and analyst purpose.

-- [spark_analysts.py](spark_analysts.py): initializes the Spark Session, defines configuration parameters, process data and push them into data warehouse (PosgreSQL) and delta Lake.
+- [spark_analysts.py](spark_analysts.py): initializes the `Spark Session`, defines `configuration parameters`, process data and push them into data warehouse (PosgreSQL) and delta Lake.

 ## Running project: